VSSSE/VSS-DOC/UC3_Listen_to_a_song_on_spotify.md

 n/a

+## 7. Function Points

+We calculated the function points with the following table from TINY TOOLS.
+The Use Case Register has 30 points.
+![Function][]

 <!-- Picture-Links: -->
 [UCD3]:https://github.com/VSSSE/VSS-DOC/blob/master/UML/UC3_Listen_to_a_song_on_spotify.png "Listen to a song on spotify"
 [Mockup]: https://raw.githubusercontent.com/VSSSE/VSS-DOC/master/mockups/Listen_to_a_song_on_spotify.png "Mockup Listen to a song on spotify"
 [Feature]: https://raw.githubusercontent.com/VSSSE/VSS-DOC/master/Images/Feature_Look_up_similar_songs.png "Feature file"
+[Function]: https://raw.githubusercontent.com/VSSSE/VSS-DOC/master/FP_UC3.PNG "Function Point table"